haxmeister/e-go/doc/ego.conf.5.rst

 **kits_depth**

 This setting specifies the default depth to use when cloning a kit.
-The default is 2, which is the minimum functioning default when using Funtoo kits directly.
+The default is 2, which is the minimum functioning default when using LiGurOS kits directly.
 If using a time-delayed version of meta-repo, this can be set to a custom value or set to 0, which will cause the kits to be cloned with complete history.

 Note that in ego 2.4.0 and greater, when git-depth data is detected in meta-repo, this depth data will be used instead,